RSO-Web-Portal/order-service/README.md

 # order-service
-Combines item, category, discount to create an order which can be displayed on the catalogue
+Combines item, order, discount to create an order which can be displayed on the catalogue